DaisyAge12/GEN-SMS2VGA/Assembly.md

 Make sure to trim the underside of the main board and don't leave too much of the pins exposed.

 Insert the finished board into the enclosure.
-Use 2 M2 16mm screws and 2 nuts to secure the housing. s
+Use 2 M2 20mm screws and 2 nuts to secure the housing.